1. The Power of Shade

 Vegetables that can handle partial shade will be able to get by without issues even they are exposed to sunlight for 3 to 6 hours a day.
 Moderate shade or filtered sunlight can be enough for these vegetables to get their energy needs.
 It’s not possible to grow vegetables in full shade as all plants need at least a minimum amount of light to flourish.

 This is a root vegetable that will surprise you when it comes to thriving in partial shade.
 The plant can still produce beetroots without too much sunlight, but keep in mind that the amount of shade will have an impact on the actual size of the vegetable.
 We recommend these beet seeds because you’ll get a healthy variety and they are non-GMO.

 The good news is that green leaves full of antioxidants will still grow in shaded conditions so beets are recommended vegetables for a garden that doesn’t get full sunlight.
 Space limitations won’t pose too many issues for beets as they can also handle deep containers.
 With plenty of water, this plant will definitely produce tasty vegetables even in partial shade.

 Beans are nutritious vegetables that can be grown in an almost effortless manner.
 Certain varieties of bush and pole beans can handle more difficult conditions in terms of shade and won’t impact your garden when it comes to space needs.
-Growing bush beans from seed is quite simple.
+Growing bush beans from seeds like these is quite simple.
 There’s also an advantage of growing this vegetable in partial shade given the extra protection of the delicate beans from excessive sunlight.